• Skip to primary navigation

 • Don't have muffin liners?
 You can use twelve 5-inch squared pieces of parchment paper.

-• Don't over-mix batter: over-mixing will result in compact and heavy muffins.
+• Don’t over-mix the batter: over-mixing will result in compact and heavy muffins.

-• Use oil instead of butter: oil is best for muffins because it allows them to get tall, airy, and fluffy.
+• Use oil instead of butter: oil is best for muffins because it makes them tall, airy, and fluffy.

 • Use vegetable oil with a neutral flavor, like canola oil or sunflower oil.